 Holidays

-Coverage. ull-time and part-time employees.
+Coverage. full-time and part-time employees.
 Seasonal and temporary employees are not eligible for holiday pay.

 9.2.
 Recognized Holidays.
 The following holidays shall be recognized by the County on the day on which they are legally observed by the Commonwealth of Massachusetts, and on these days, employees, without loss of pay, shall be excused from all duty except in cases where the appointing authority determines that the employee is required to maintain essential county services.
 Holidays which fall on a Saturday will be observed on the preceding Friday and those falling on a Sunday will be observed on the following Monday.